 I am an avant-garde film scholar, curator and educator based in Poznan, Poland.
 My research focuses on the history, theory and practice of American experimental film in addition to independent and documentary film, ecocinema, women’s film and new media.

 I am the recipient of several research grants and author of two books and over forty articles, chapters and book reviews.
-My recent papers have appeared in Adaptation, Feminist Media Studies, Mobilities, New Review of Film and Television Studies and other peer-reviewed journals.
+My recent papers have appeared in Adaptation, Feminist Media Studies, Journal of Aesthetics & Culture, Mobilities, New Review of Film and Television Studies and other peer-reviewed journals.
 My new book, Lost Highways, Embodied Travels (Brill, 2023), is the first book-length study that explores the relationship between the road movie and experimental filmmaking.

 Leave a Reply